emcelyea/key-charts/README.md

 # key-charts
-playing with chart/graph creation with keyboard only input, work in progress
+playing with chart/graph creation with keyboard only input, playing around with svg and vanillajs, work in progress

 [try it out](https://emcelyea.github.io/key-charts/)